alexvertikov/NA-Trade-Visualization/README.md

 <! --- MORE COMPLEX MODELS ---!>
-I did not use this, but it's possible to use more complex and reactive models
+I did not use this, but it's possible to use more complex and reactive models.
+Including existing models in the economic literature.

 ### Limitations

 There are obvious limitations in the simplicity of the model and the inherent difficulty in determining which balance of trade is "good" or "bad."
 It may be that Americans are better off by having trade deficits with Mexico and Canada, and it is almost certainly true that the tariffs which reduce those deficits would have some negative effects on the American economy.
+Also, the model may be overly simple and not account for different variations in which goods are produced in each country.

 ## Running Locally

 1. Clone this repository
-2. Install dependencies:
+2. Install dependencies or use the virtual environment